TheThirdRail/obs_scene_tree_view/README.md

 #### Organizing Scenes
 - **Drag and Drop**: Click and drag scenes to reorder or move them into folders

 - **Rename**: Right-click a scene/folder → **Rename**
 - **Delete**: Right-click a scene/folder → **Delete**

+#### Reordering with Move Up/Down buttons
+- Select a scene or folder, then click Move Up or Move Down to move it exactly one position.
+- The selection stays on the moved item after the move.
+- When the selected item is at the top, Up is disabled; when it is at the bottom, Down is disabled.
+- Disabled icons retain their normal color (non-dimmed) to keep the UI visually stable; only enablement changes.

 #### Scene Selection
 - Click a scene in the tree to select it as the current scene